Background pattern

 Consult your doctor or pharmacist before starting to take Rifaldin.

-• If you have any liver function abnormalities.
-In this case, your doctor will reduce the dose and monitor your liver function periodically by performing blood tests before treatment and every 2-4 weeks during treatment.
+• If you have any liver function disorders.
+In this case, your doctor will reduce the dose and periodically monitor your liver function with blood tests before and every 2-4 weeks during treatment.
 If any liver cell damage appears, your doctor will suspend treatment.

 • If you experience itching, weakness, loss of appetite, nausea, vomiting, abdominal pain, yellowing of the eyes or skin, or dark urine, inform your doctor immediately.
 These symptoms may be related to severe liver damage.

-• If you are taking rifampicine with isoniazid (tuberculosis medication), or are elderly, or adolescent, or malnourished, or have a predisposition to nervous system disorders (e.g. if you are diabetic), your doctor may prescribe a vitamin B6 supplement.
+• If you are taking rifampicin with isoniazid (a medication for tuberculosis), or if you are an elderly patient, adolescent, malnourished, or have a predisposition to nervous system disorders (e.g., if you are diabetic), your doctor may prescribe a vitamin B6 supplement.

-• During treatment, a severe reaction such as drug reaction with eosinophilia and systemic symptoms (DRESS) may occur (see section 4.
+• During treatment, a severe reaction such as Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) may occur (see section 4.
 Possible side effects).
-If you experience early symptoms of hypersensitivity to Rifaldin such as fever, lymphadenopathy (swelling of lymph nodes) or biological abnormalities (eosinophilia - increase in a certain group of white blood cells -, liver disorders), with or without skin rash, contact your doctor immediately.
+If you present early symptoms of hypersensitivity to Rifaldin such as fever, lymphadenopathy, or biological alterations (eosinophilia, liver disorders) with or without skin rash, contact your doctor immediately.

-Rifaldin should be discontinued if the origin of these symptoms cannot be established.
+Rifaldin should be discontinued if a different origin for these symptoms cannot be established.

-• If you experience a severe generalized blistering skin rash, with blistering or skin peeling, as well as signs of flu and fever (Stevens-Johnson syndrome), general malaise, fever, chills, and muscle pain (toxic epidermal necrolysis), or a red and scaly rash with subcutaneous nodules and blisters (acute generalized pustular psoriasis), consult your doctor as soon as possible, as treatment with rifampicine should be suspended immediately.
+• If you present a severe, generalized, blistering skin rash with blisters or skin peeling, as well as flu-like symptoms and fever (Stevens-Johnson syndrome), general discomfort, fever, chills, and muscle pain (toxic epidermal necrolysis), or a red, scaly rash with bumps under the skin and blisters (acute generalized exanthematous pustulosis), consult your doctor as soon as possible, as treatment with rifampicin should be suspended immediately.

 • If you are diabetic.
-Treatment with rifampicine may make it difficult to manage diabetic patients.
+Treatment with rifampicin may make it difficult to manage diabetic patients.

-• Rifampicine may cause discoloration (yellow, orange, red, brown) in your teeth, urine, sweat, sputum, tears, and feces without clinical significance.
+• Due to rifampicin, a discoloration (yellow, orange, red, brown) may appear in your teeth, urine, sweat, sputum, tears, and feces without clinical significance.
 Similarly, it may cause permanent discoloration of soft contact lenses.

-• Rifampicine may compete with various medications at the level of absorption and biochemical change / metabolism, and therefore may decrease or increase the exposure, safety, and efficacy of these medications (see “Use of Rifaldin with other medications”).
+• Rifampicin may compete with several medications at the level of absorption and biochemical/metabolic change, and therefore may decrease or increase the exposure, safety, and efficacy of these medications (see "Use of Rifaldin with other medications").

-• If you have a bleeding problem or tendency to easily bruise.
-Rifampicine may cause vitamin K-dependent coagulopathy (this means it may decrease the blood's ability to coagulate) and severe bleeding (see section “Possible side effects”).
+• If you have a bleeding problem or tend to bruise easily.
+Rifampicin may cause vitamin K-dependent coagulopathy (decreased blood clotting ability) and severe bleeding (see section "Possible side effects").

 • If you are taking other antibiotics at the same time.